sgnsyn/age-caculator/README.md

 ### Useful resources

-- [ resource 1]CSS Style with Data Attributes - This youtube video helped me on using data-attribute in css
+- CSS Style with Data Attributes - This youtube video helped me on using data-attribute in css
-- [ resource 2]How to use the DATA attribute with JavaScript, HTML and CSS.- This youtube video helped me on using data-attribute in js
+- How to use the DATA attribute with JavaScript, HTML and CSS.- This youtube video helped me on using data-attribute in js

 ## Author